-The Court should grant the petition for a writ of certiorari.

-Respectfully submitted,
+For these reasons, Applicants respectfully ask that this Court order that the mandate for the United States Court of Appeals for the District of Columbia Circuit be stayed pending the filing and disposition of a petition for a writ of certiorari.
+Because the D.C.
+Circuit's mandate is set to issue on November 20, 2019.
+Applicants also respectfully ask that this Court order that the issuance of the mandate be stayed while the Court considers this Application.
 Jay Alan Sekulow Stuart J. Roth Jordan Sekulow CONSTITUTIONAL LITIGATION AND ADVOCACY GROUP, P.C.
-1701 Pennsylvania Ave, NW, Ste.
-200 Washington, DC 20006 (202) 546-8890 jsekulow@claglaw.com
+1701 Pennsylvania Ave, NW, Suite 200 Washington, DC 20006 (202) 546-8890 jsekulow@claglaw.com

-Stefan C. Passantino Michael Best & Friedrich LLP 1000 Maine Ave.
+Stefan C. Passantino MICHAEL BEST & FRIEDRICH LLP 1000 Maine Ave.
 SW, Ste.
-400 Washington, DC 20024 (202) 747-9582 spassantino@michaelbest.com William S. Consovoy Counsel of Record Jordan M. Call CONSOVOY MCCARTHY PLLC 1600 Wilson Blvd., Ste.
+400 Washington, D.C.
+20024 (202) 747-9582 spassantino@michaelbest.com Respectfully submitted,

+William S. Consovoy Counsel of Record Jordan M. Call CONSOVOY MCCARTHY PLLC 1600 Wilson Blvd., Ste.
 700 Arlington, VA 22209 (703) 243-9423 will@consovoymccarthy.com